VISHNUMOHANS-62002/Fsw-dsa/README.md

     Same as the single LL instead of null address in the end we have the address of the head and vice versa Double Circular Linked List
-    Same as the double LL instead of null address in the end we have the address of the head and vice versa
+    Same as the double LL instead of null address in the end we have the address of the head and vice versa Sorting
+1.Heap Sort
+  >>Max Heap
+  >>Min Heap
+2.Quick Sort
+>With the comparicon of pivot element with each element the swaping is carried out 3.Insertion Sort
+>here sorted part is compared with unsoreted part 4.Merge sort
+>Divide until we get single element and then conquer to sort 5.Bubble Sort
+>Comparing a single element with all the elements at a time